Free shipping on all orders over $125*

 On a personal note, this is the fifth year that I have written a December newsletter.
 I want to say that developing EndoMune has turned out to be one of the most gratifying professional activities in my medical career.
 Researching the latest medical studies on the benefits of probiotics has been challenging, but stimulating.
 So many people have shared with me how EndoMune has had such a positive effect on their health.

-Thank you for your continued support of EndoMune Advanced and EndoMune Junior.
+Thank you for your continued support of EndoMune Advanced and EndoMune Kids.
 We are continuing to work on maintaining the highest quality probiotics and developing new ones.

 My very best wishes for a happy and healthy holiday season and New Year!